Things to do

 - Manner & Tips -

 Please keep in mind that tripods are not allowed inside.
-If looking to participate in Sutra Copying, ask if you can participate as it is offered to visitors every day.
+If you want to participate in sutra copying, just ask the temple staff.

 |Categories||Temples & Shrines, Japanese Gardens|